 The PARC secure data enclave is a resource available to PARC affiliates working with sensitive aging-related data.
 We currently maintain a dual quad Microsoft Terminal Server configured behind a CITRIX gateway appliance.
 The system is modeled after the National Opinion Research Organization (NORC) secure enclave.
 The system takes advantage of CITRIX technology to create a secure virtual desktop environment that allows users to access data through a secure remote connection but restricts data from being copied, transferred, or printed.
 The server has the advantage of providing the user with a self-contained secure environment that includes access to SAS, STATA, and Microsoft Office as well as a variety of secure and non-secure data sets.
 PARC invites interested users to contact Jim Kane for additional information.

-PARC associates consult with the NIH; other federal agencies, including the Social Security Administration (SSA) ; the National Academy of Sciences (NAS), Institute of Medicine of the National Academies (IOM) and National Science Foundation (NSF) ; United States Department of Treasury and the Presidential Commission to Strengthen Social Security; and international organizations, including The International Monetary Fund (IMF), The World Bank Group, the Pan American Health Organization (PAHO), the World Health Organization (WHO),the Inter-American Development Bank, the Asian Development Bank and the governments of Mexico, Brazil, Chile, Colombia, Japan, South Africa, and Bulgaria.
+PARC associates consult with the NIH; other federal agencies, including the US Census Bureau, Social Security Administration (SSA) ; the National Academy of Sciences (NAS), Institute of Medicine of the National Academies (IOM) and National Science Foundation (NSF) ; United States Department of Treasury and the Presidential Commission to Strengthen Social Security; and international organizations, including The International Monetary Fund (IMF), The World Bank Group, the Pan American Health Organization (PAHO), the World Health Organization (WHO),the Inter-American Development Bank, the Asian Development Bank and the governments of Mexico, Brazil, Chile, Colombia, Japan, South Africa, and Bulgaria.